Tribosphenida: Boreosphenida

 The oldest boreosphenidans are from the Berriasian (~145-140 mya).
 They were restricted to the Northern Hemisphere during the Early Cretaceous, but spread to South America and India during the end of the Cretaceous.

-An alternative hypothesis is offered by Flannery and colleagues, who view all non-monotreme australosphenidans as stem Theria, with Barremian-Aptian Australian Bisphopidae as the sister taxon to all Northern Hemisphere Theria (Boreosphenida).
+An alternative hypothesis is offered by Flannery and colleagues, who view part of australosphenidans as members of Tribosphenida (excluding monotremes and others australosphenidans with Steropodon, which they consider to be an unrelated group), with Barremian-Aptian Australian Bisphopidae as the sister taxon to all Northern Hemisphere Theria (Boreosphenida).

+On the other hand, the study that cites Flannery's article, given in 2024, maintains Ambondro as a relative of Monotremata.
+Implying support for the Australosphenida-Boreosphenida hypothesis.
+It may also be that both studies are right, consequently Tribosphenida would be a monophyletic group that contains the crown group Mammalia.
+Australosphenida possible paraphyly.